Higher Colleges of Technology: The HCT-Sharjah Men's and Women's campuses

 The HCT-Sharjah campuses are two of the 16 colleges that compose the Higher Colleges of Technology (HCT) in the United Arab Emirates (UAE).
 The Sharjah Women's campus (SJW) was established in 1997 and the Sharjah Men's campus (SJM) in 1998.

-The current Executive Director of the Sharjah campuses is Yahya Al Ansaari.
+The current Executive Director of the Sharjah campuses is Khaled Al Hammadi.

 Madinat Zayed and Ruwais campuses

 New campuses were opened in 2007 for both men and women in the Al Dhafrah region of the Abu Dhabi Emirate in the cities of Madinat Zayed and Ruwais.
-The current Executive Director of the Madinat Zayed and Ruwais campuses is Addel Al Ameri.
+The current Executive Director of the Madinat Zayed and Ruwais campuses is Abdu Rahman Al Jahoushi.